Nikon D7500 Review

-Nikon makes exceptional speed, low-light performance and video features accessible to many more photographers with the new Nikon D7500 DSLR.
+Nikon makes exceptional speed, low-light performance and video features accessible to many more photographers with the D7500.
 The D7500 borrows numerous features from the D500, including its 20.9-megapixel sensor, EXPEED 5 image processor, metering system and 4K UHD video recording capabilities, all while cutting down on size.

 - Redesigned monocoque body with improved weather-sealing